dominodatalab/offerings-samples/IRSA-README.md

 **How does IRSA in Domino help achieve the above goals?**

-When using the IRSA support in Domino, Domino workloads can assume IAM roles in any trusted AWS account.
+When using the IRSA support in Domino, any Domino workloads can assume IAM roles in any AWS account.

-Moreover, Domino workloads running on On-Premise dataplanes as well as  dataplanes in GKE and AKS.
+More specifically, Domino workloads running on On-Premise dataplanes as well as dataplanes in GKE and AKS can assume IAM roles in any AWS Account which has established trust with the OIDC provider associated with the Domino Dataplane.

 This enables use-cases like running data engineering workloads in EKS dataplane, store training datasets in S3 and download them on an on-premise Domino Training Job running on
 an on premise GPU HW Tier.
 And do this without having to store long lived credentials in the on premise dataplane.